The Price of Quota-based Diversity in Assignment Problems: The Price of Diversity

-Substituting this in Lemma \ref{lemma1}, we obtain the desired bound. \end{proof} Let us now apply the result to the Singapore public housing domain; we use the ethnic proportions reported in the 2010 census report \cite{Sing2010} to obtain $|N_1|/n= 0.741$ (Chinese), $|N_2|/n=0.134$ (Malay), and $|N_3|/n= 0.125$ (Indian/Others).
-Using the same block quotas $\alpha_{pq}$ as before and assuming $\beta(X^*) = 1$, we have:
+Let us now apply the result to the Singapore public housing domain; we use the ethnic proportions reported in the 2010 census report \cite{Sing2010} to obtain $|N_1|/n= 0.741$ (Chinese), $|N_2|/n=0.134$ (Malay), and $|N_3|/n= 0.125$ (Indian/Others).
+Using the same block quotas $\alpha_{pq}$ as before, we have:

+In other words, if inter-type disparity is low, i.e. $\beta(X^*)$ is close to $1$, the $\PoD$ may be significantly lower than the bound provided by Theorem~\ref{thm_generalpod}.\footnote{If there are multiple optimal assignments, they may have different values of the inter-type disparity parameter; if that is the case, we should choose the largest of these values for computing the upper bound provided by Theorem~\ref{thm_parampod} since the inequality holds for \emph{any} unconstrained optimal assignment.}

+The two upper bounds provided by Theorems~\ref{thm_generalpod} and \ref{thm_parampod} are incomparable due to the dependence of the latter on the parameter $\beta(X^*)$.
+We will elaborate on this point with the help of two examples (\ref{ex:bound1} and \ref{ex:bound2}) in each of which every agent has a positive utility for every item (unlike Example~\ref{ex:podtight}).